Norin the Wary

 Browse all public decksFAQ

-How does this deck typically win?
+How does this deck usually win if Norin never attacks?